 Selfless Sex – Your Partner's Pleasure

-Of course, I’m talking about pleasuring them sexually and it’s also important to remember to pleasure them mentally and emotionally.
+Of course, I’m talking about pleasuring them sexually, but it is also important to remember to pleasure them mentally and emotionally.
 You lover has those needs too.
 It could be something as simple as talking to them about something they really like or debating a social issue.
-Plus, it's nice to ask someone “How are you feeling?” and/or “I’m concerned about your feelings with everything that’s going on, are you ok?”
+Plus, it's nice to ask someone, “How are you feeling?” or “I’m concerned about your feelings with everything that’s going on.
+Are you okay?”
 Be prepared for an honest answer.
-With that said…

-Pleasure them sexually too.
+With that said, pleasure them sexually too.
 Focus on their body.
 Ravage them, gently.
-While I, in good conscience cannot recommend swinging from the chandelier, kiss them all over.
+While I, in good conscience, cannot recommend swinging from the chandelier, kiss them all over.
 Massage their body.
 Nibble on their ears.
-Suck on his/her nipples.
+Suck on their nipples.
 Explore.
-Help them orgasm and after, lie with them and tell them how you enjoyed their orgasm.
-Ask them if they want to cum again?
+Help them orgasm, and after, lie with them and tell them how you enjoyed their orgasm.
+Ask them if they want to cum again.

 Sex has many benefits far beyond the physical.
-Reigniting passion and intimacy with your lover could be some of the best medicine on the planet and you don't even need a prescription either.
-Thank you.
+Reigniting passion and intimacy with your lover could be some of the best medicine on the planet, and you don't even need a prescription.

 Check out the other articles from the Selfless Sex Series: